-5 CONCLUSIONS
+6 CONCLUSIONS

 This paper presents the TOM4L Approach for modeling manufacturing processes from timed data contained in a supervision system database.
 One of the interesting features of this approach is the notion of discrete event class.
 This notion is used to define a process phase concept and discrete event classes of equivalence that are required for large scale manufacturing processes.
 The definition of these concepts leads to a global algorithm that has been applied to modeling STMicroelectronics' (Rousset) manufacturing processes.
-This concrete application shows the operational flavor of the extensions of the TOM4L Approach.
-The importance of calculating a similarity matrix that corresponds to sequence semantics has also been shown in the applicative section.
+This concrete application shows the operational flavor of the extensions of the TOM4L Approach Framework.
 The construction of these models will be a valuable tool for STMicroelectronics to control production and to alarm experts when the real activity of the Company does not follow their theoretical definitions.

-6 CURRENT WORKS
+7 CURRENT WORKS

-Current works are devoted to find an analogy of the work presented in (Gauthier et al., 2008), works done on the social science field.
+Current works are devoted to finding an adaptation of sequences alignment algorithms used in the genetic field (Notredame et al., 2000).
+The objective is to find an analogy of the work presented in (Gauthier et al., 2008), works done on the social science field.
 Our idea is to find a way to calculate the similarity values between different events classes in any kind of sequence, without introducing experts knowledge about their contents.